TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MetaTagApi/Index.rst

     Usually, it is sufficient to set met tags using the API of the :php:`PageRenderer` which uses the MetaTag API internally.
 For all other cases, use the MetaTag API directly.

 The API uses :php:`MetaTagManagers` to manage the tags for a "family" of meta tags.
-The Core e.g. ships an OpenGraph MetaTagManager that is responsible for all OpenGraph tags.
+The `Core`:pn: for example ships an OpenGraph MetaTagManager that is responsible for all OpenGraph tags.
-In addition to the MetaTagManagers included in the Core, you can also register your own :php:`MetaTagManager` in the :php:`\TYPO3\CMS\Core\MetaTag\MetaTagManagerRegistry`.
+In addition to the MetaTagManagers included in the `Core`:pn:, you can also register your own :php:`MetaTagManager` in the :php:`\TYPO3\CMS\Core\MetaTag\MetaTagManagerRegistry`.